Computer Science Academy page photo

 This program is designed to prepare students to pursue a college degree in some discipline of computer science.
 After degree completion at an accredited college, a variety of computer science positions are available.
 Potential employers include corporations, educational institutions, small businesses, self-employment, and more.

-Computer Science Academy Majors
+Computer Science Academy Courses and Careers

 About this Occupation